BxCppDev/Bayeux/README.rst

   I/O system of the datatools and brio modules.
 * Nicolas Devillard and Rajarshi Guha are the authors of the *Gnuplot pipe* library that is embedded in geomtools.
+* Sylvette Lemagnen (Curator at the Bayeux Museum) and Patrick Gomont (mayor of the city of Bayeux) for their authorization for the library's name and logo.